lubuntu-team/manual/source/3/3.2/3.2.14/shortcut_keys.rst

 You can **Add** a new keyboard shortcut clicking the :guilabel:`Add` button.
 The shortcut field will be blank, click the :guilabel:`Shortcut` button to start the countdown, then press the **keyboard shortcut combination** you want to assign.
 Write a short description of what the keyboard shortcut does, for example "start drop down terminal", or "increases screen brightness" in the :guilabel:`Description` field.
 To make this execute a terminal command select the :guilabel:`command` radio button and enter the command.

-To close shortcut keys press the :kbd:`Escape` key or press the :guilabel:`Close` button.
+To close Shortcut Keys press the :kbd:`Escape` key or press the :guilabel:`Close` button.

 Screenshots
 -----------